What is Dihydrogen?

 Structure of Dihydrogen

 The dihydrogen molecule features a single covalent bond between the two hydrogen atoms that constitute it.
 This molecule has a linear shape and is nonpolar in nature.
-Each hydrogen atom contributes one electron towards the covalent bond.
+Each hydrogen atom contributes one electron toward the covalent bond.
 Therefore, the duet configuration requirements of both the hydrogen atoms that constitute the dihydrogen molecule are satisfied.

 Properties of Dihydrogen